pocketzworld/creator-docs/pages/learn/studio/guides/creating-your-first-world.md

 ### **Step 5: Bake your lights and Navmesh**
 After laying out your **Lights** and **Objects**:
 1. Select the "NavMesh" Object in the Hierarchy
-2. Click **Bake** in the NavMeshSurface component in the Inspector Panel. *this will update the navigation map in your room*
+2. Click **Bake** in the NavMeshSurface component in the Inspector Panel. *this will update the navigation map in your world that outlines where characters can walk*
 3. Make sure all Lights and stationary Meshes are marked **Static** or **Baked**
 4. In the Lighting Panel select **Generate Lighting** to calculate your new Lights and Shadows.